Trend Forecasting: What we’ll be seeing in 2020 and beyond

 Materials

-Different trends are emerging which don’t share too much common ground in the way of materiality and texture.
-Some explore new technologies, some are glossy and patent in appearance while others celebrate authentic, natural materials, such as lava stone and shearling.
-From a timber, or timber-look flooring perspective, jindai cedar was highlighted, a beautiful Japanese variety.
+Different trends are emerging that don’t share too much common ground in the way of materiality and texture.
+Some explore new technologies, some are glossy and patent in appearance, while others celebrate authentic, natural materials, such as lava stone and shearling.
+From a timber flooring or timber-look flooring perspective, jindai cedar was highlighted, a beautiful Japanese variety.
 Within the Australian market, this would be similar in tone to some ash, beech or eucalyptus varieties.

 MATHESONTWEED_OceanPearl 612x420 bedroom stone walls Matheson Tweed in "Ocean Pearl"